andrewacashner/hearingfaithms/chapters/chapter-3.md

-Lapide, who had Ferrer paint his image as one of the shepherds on the Puebla retable (figure `ref:fig:Puebla-Ferrer-Pastores`), holds up the shepherds to his readers as an example of faith: they heard the angel chorus and saw the sign of Christ in his manger, and then they went and told everyone, and as Luke 2:29, "they went forth praising and glorifying God for everything they had seen and heard."
+Lapide, who had Ferrer paint his image as one of the shepherds on the Puebla retable (figure `ref:fig:Puebla-Ferrer-Pastores`), holds up the shepherds to his readers as an example of faith: they heard the angel chorus and saw the sign of Christ in his manger, and then they went and told everyone, and "they went forth praising and glorifying God for everything they had seen and heard" (Lk 2:29).
 Lapide says Christmas shepherds were chosen as the first outside Holy Family and the stable animals to see the newborn Christ because in their own humble poverty they would not be put off by Christ's lowly birth.
 For "however many might have approached the manger, and seen Christ, but only those could have believed in Christ, whose hearts God had effectively moved;
 while the others, taking offense at Christ's poverty, would have spurned him."
-[@Lapide:Gospels19C, 677, on Luke 2:
+[@Lapide:Gospels19C, 677, on Lk 2:
 "Hinc patet pastores multis narrase eq quæ de Christo nato ab angelo adierant et
 viderant: quare multos præsepe adiise, Christumque vidisse; sed eos solos in Christo credidisse, quorum Deus corda efficaciter tangebat, ceteros offensos